pikkatech-eu/Skedula/README.md

 ---

 ## ✨ Status
-Primary working prototype expected soon.
+Primary working prototype is what is present now, extensions expected soon.
 Stay tuned!